c9s/guts/README.md

 Contribution
 ------------------------------
-feature-requests, pull-requests, comments are welcomed, but please discuss with us on GitHub issues.
+Feature requests, pull requests, comments are welcomed, but please discuss first on our GitHub issue.
 Just feel free to drop a line there.

 Development
 ------------------------------